anabaei/codeCore/NodeJS.md

     });

 #### to set Cookies
-* in view index.ejs we have an input with name of mytask
+* in view index.ejs we have an input with name of mytask inside a submit form
 * in routs after post the form, set cookie to my cookie var and set it to result var and render result.ejs view

       app.post('/', (req, res) => {